alibresco/static-dfa/README.md

 `success` or `failure` accordingly.</p>

 <h2>FAQ</h2>
-<h3>Can static webpages parse context free grammars?
+<h3>Can static webpages parse Context-Free Grammars?
 Are they Turing Complete?</h3>
 <p>Almost certainly not.
-It seems like there's not way to store anything
+It seems like there's no way to store anything
 equivalent to a stack (or two in the case of TMs) as you traverse the symlinks, but I'm always open to new ideas.</p>
 <h3>Should I make a static webpage in production to parse regular expressions?</h3>